Arjun Singh (West Bengal politician)

-Arjun Singh (born 2 April 1962) is an Indian politician and a Member of Parliament in the 17th Lok Sabha from Barrackpore Lok Sabha constituency in West Bengal.
+Arjun Singh (born 2 April 1962) is an Indian politician and a member of parliament in the 17th Lok Sabha from Barrackpore Lok Sabha constituency in West Bengal.
 He contested the 2019 Indian general election as a BJP candidate and won against TMC candidate Dinesh Trivedi.

 Previously, Singh had also won Bhatpara assembly seat consecutive four times since 2001 as a Trinamool Congress candidate.
-He has also been appointed one of the twelve Vice-Presidents of the West Bengal Unit of BJP on 1 June 2020.
+He has also been appointed one of the twelve vice-presidents of the West Bengal Unit of BJP on 1 June 2020.

 On 22 May 2022, he rejoined Trinamool Congress.
+Singh again joined BJP, quitting TMC on 15 March 2024 before Lok Sabha election.

 Personal life

 Singh was born on 2 April 1962 in North 24 Parganas, Kolkata, West Bengal.
 His father, Satyanarayan Singh, was an active politician from INC and three term MLA from Bhatpara.

 Arjun completed his schooling from Chashma-I-Rahamat High School.
 He joined Rishi Bankim Chandra Colleges at Naihati for graduation.
 He stopped his studies due to active involvement in politics.
 He also worked as Mazdoor Worker for a year in Jute Mills during his early days.